jeffintheusa/IS2015LE-VS2015Community-Enabler/README.md

 2. Install IS2015LE-VS2015Community-Enabler
 3. Install IS2015LE

-NOTE: You will need to register for an IS2015LE activation key the first time you attempt to create an installation project.
+NOTE: You will need to register for a IS2015LE activation key the first time you attempt to create an installation project.